Originally posted on 10/25/18, updated 10/11/2019.

 This is the most common cause of lockouts.
 If you blow into the device and provide a sample with a breath alcohol concentration (BrAC) above what’s allowed in your state, it will be read as failed and you won’t be able to start your car.
-Depending upon your state’s laws, you might be unable to start your car until the sample provided is within the legal limit.
-Or if you have too many failed attempts, your device could go into a temporary or service lockout.
+Depending upon your state’s laws, you may need to provide a sample within the legal limit to start the car again.
+If you have too many failed attempts, your device could go into a temporary or service lockout.
 Each state has its own limit on how many failed attempts you can have before a lockout.
 If you need help operating your ignition interlock, learn how to use your device.

 2. Missed calibration

-Car breathalyzers need to be calibrated every 30 to 180 days, depending on individual state requirements.
+Car breathalyzers need to be calibrated every 30 to 180 days, depending on requirements in your state.
 These calibrations ensure the device works properly and can get an accurate BrAC reading.
 To calibrate your Intoxalock, make an appointment to visit your nearest service center on or before the date your calibration is due.
 The calibration takes only a few minutes.
-However, if you miss a calibration, you can have a service lockout where you may need to tow your vehicle to a service center to get it running again.
+If you don’t get your device calibrated, you risk a service lockout, where you may need to tow your vehicle to a service center to get it running again.
 Learn more about how to calibrate your device.

 3. Tampering with the interlock device